Performance Tips for Ideate StyleManager

 Ideate StyleManager can be used to analyze, merge, rename, and delete different kinds of styles within a Revit project, template or family file.
 In this topic we will review performance tips per these processes.
 These tips apply to the use of Ideate StyleManager within the project environment.
 Performance within a template file or within a family file does not typically present a performance challenge.

 The analyze process will be relatively quick when applied to filters and scope boxes and is not needed for material appearance assets or for view templates.
-The analyze process presents the biggest performance challenge when used on object styles, line styles, line patterns, and fill patterns.
+The analyze process presents the biggest performance challenge when used on object styles, line styles, line patterns, fill patterns, and parameters.

 - Don’t try to analyze all styles at once or start and go for a coffee.